 Do you really need an iPad case for school?

 Yes, especially if the iPad is used daily and carried between home and school.
-A good case protects both the screen and corners from wear and bumps.
+A good case protects both the screen and the corners from wear and bumps.

-Which iPad case is best for notes?
+Which iPad case is best for note-taking?

 Is Apple Pencil support important?